 Please be aware - Programs with earlier start dates will not follow this refund schedule.
 Please refer to your department for exact dates.
 This may affect any financial aid and the billing statements.
-Any concerns, please contact a Financial Counselor in the Office of Student Financial Services at 315.792.3179 or sfs@utica.edu
+Any concerns, please contact a Financial Counselor in the Center for Student Success at 315.792.3179 or sfs@utica.edu